ParmarManthanrajsinh/RayWaves-GameEngine/README.md

   Edit your C++ code and see the results in **~0.5 seconds**.
 Game state is preserved across reloads via opt-in `SaveState`/`LoadState`.
 No restarting.
 Just flow.

 - **⚡ Zero-Install Setup**
   Visual Studio is no longer required!
-Building the engine uses the Zig compiler, which is fetched automatically on your first build.
+The Zig compiler, Ninja build system, and CMake are all fetched automatically on your first compile.
+No manual PATH setup needed.

+- **🔗 .raywaves File Association**
+  Register the `.raywaves` extension via *Tools → Register .raywaves file association* in the editor menu.
+Double-click any `project.raywaves` file in Explorer to launch directly into that project.

 - **🎮 Pure Raylib Power**
   No proprietary scripting languages or complex ECS layers.
 It's just you and standard C++ Raylib code.